deigil/private-site/content/blog/home-minecraft-hosting.md

 ### What’s next

-Spinning up a new server is just copying a Compose file, picking a free host port, dropping in a small Discord bot if needed, and updating my VPS to accomodate.
+Spinning up a new server is just copying a Compose file, picking a free host port, dropping in a small Discord bot if needed, and updating my VPS to accommodate.
 As friends rotate packs, I can rotate stacks without really touching the rest of the pipeline.

 If you’re curious about specifics (Compose snippets, watchdog code structure, or SRV examples), some of that stuff is already on my [GitHub](https://github.com/deigil) like the [wolds watchdog](https://github.com/deigil/mc-watchdog).
 Keep an eye out for more as I am constantly evolving and pushing new changes!